M4urici02002/TC2037-Evidence2/README.md

 # TC2037 - Evidence 2
-## Generating and Cleaning a Restricted Context-Free Grammar for Spanish
+# Generating and Cleaning a Restricted Context-Free Grammar for Spanish
-### Overview of the Spanish Language
+## Description

 The spanish language is a romance language that is mainly spoken in Spain and in the Americas.
 Spanish was originated from the a Vulgar Latin of the Roman soldiers on the Iberian peninsula around the the 3rd century A.D.
 The language is characterized by its subject-verb-object order, although it can be flexible fue to the inflectional systema.
 This allows various syntactical constructions without loss of clarity.